zaphosting/docs/docs/vserver-linux-security-tips.md

 2. The second rule adds the IP address of a new connection to the `recent` list.
 3. The third rule drops new connections from IP addresses that have attempted to make more than 2 connections in the last second.

 ### UFW - Uncomplicated Firewall

 As described above, UFW is a "simpler" interface for IPTables.
 The first step is to install UFW, as it is by default not included in all Linux distributions.
 You should either execute the commands as root or use *sudo*.

 First log in to your Linux server.
 If you need help with this, please follow our guide [SSH access](https://zap-hosting.com/guides/docs/vserver-linux-ssh), which explains how this works.

-Debian & Ubuntu:
+The following instructions used Debian and Ubuntu for testing, but should work on other Linux Distributions too.

-First the apt directory has to be updated and existing services should be upgraded
+First, the apt directory and existing services should be upgraded.
 ```
 sudo apt update && sudo apt upgrade -y
 ```

-Then install UFW via apt
+Next, proceed to install UFW via apt.
 ```
 sudo apt install ufw -y
 ```

-Now check if the installation was successful:
+Ensure that the installation was successful by running the following command.
 ```
 sudo ufw status
 > Firewall not loaded
 ```

-So that you do not lock yourself out, the ssh service must first be enabled until the firewall can finally be activated.
+In order to ensure that you do not lock yourself out from your server, the ssh service must first be enabled until the firewall can finally be activated.

 :::caution
 If you have already changed the port for SSH, please enter the new port here instead of 22.
 :::

+Use the following commands to enable the ssh service.
 ```
 sudo ufw allow 22/tcp
 sudo ufw enable
 sudo ufw status
 ```

-The output should look something like this:
+A successful output should look something like this.
 ```
 Status: active